FriendsOfTYPO3/frontend_editing/Documentation/Development/Workflow/Index.rst

 Test
 ----

-To run the PHP codesniffer run the following command:
+Run the following command to execute the PHP codesniffer:

 ::

    npm run php:codesniffer

-To run the PHP Unit tests run the following command:
+Run the following command to run the PHP Unit tests:

 ::

    npm run php:unittests

-To simulate the full build process locally, then run this packaged command:
+Run this command to simulate the full build process locally:

 ::